 So if you are going to do consoles make sure to have a minimum amount or don't have consoles at all.

 #8: We Can Do All The Work

-This is another unrealistic expectation of would-be entrepreneurs thinking that they are saving money and get started by doing all the work and think of hiring people down the line when the business is doing well.
+This is another unrealistic expectation of would-be entrepreneurs thinking that they are saving money and getting started by doing all the work and thinking of hiring people down the line when the business is doing well.
 Sure the first few weeks aren't going to be bad and you can split the work with your business partner, after all, you're doing something that you both like right?

 Think again, nobody wants to work 80 hours a week and not get paid for it.
 Sure it's your business and you'll be able to pay yourselves, but for how long?
 Aside from that, you'll be missing out on family events or dates.

 As we have mentioned earlier, you need to have a good business plan and funding in order to hire employees and get your esports gaming business running smoothly.

 #9: Marketing Isn't Needed to Succeed

 Some terrible ideas from some would-be esports venue owners are that businesses can flourish by word of mouth and creating a sound marketing campaign is no longer needed.
 News flash, Coca-Cola spent $4.24 billion on their global advertising in 2019 just to be on the top of the marketing food chain!